techidaily/site-games-able/source/_posts/tech-wizardry-discovering-ps5s-browsing-secret.md

  As you might expect given how Sony hid the browser away, the PS5 web browser isn't anything fantastic.
 Basic sites that only have text and images load fine, but anything that requires multimedia isn't reliable.

  You can probably pull up a video site that doesn't have a dedicated PS5 app to enjoy watching its content, but don't expect to use complicated web apps or play games.
-Using the software keyboard is a pain (unless you[connect a physical keyboard to your PS5](https://www.makeuseof.com/how-to-use-keyboard-mouse-ps5/) ).
+Using the software keyboard is a pain (unless you [connect a physical keyboard to your PS5](https://www.makeuseof.com/how-to-use-keyboard-mouse-ps5/) ).
 Plus, using the Google login workaround every time is inefficient and prevents you from linking your X account with your PSN account.

  For most people, there are few reasons you'd actually want to use the browser on your PS5\.
 Chances are that you have a smartphone nearby that's much easier to use and will work with almost all websites, unlike the clunky PS5 browser experience.
 The only scenario we can think of where this browser would come in handy is if you want to look something up while using PlayStation VR and don't want to take the headset off.